timiskhakov/timiskhakov.github.io/_posts/2022-09-05-a-quic-chat.md

 }
 ```

 First, as good citizens, we defer closing the connection.
 Then we add it to the `clients` map for broadcasting incoming messages from other connections.
 In the `for` loop we wait for messages from a client in a form of `quic.Stream` blocking until the stream is available.
-If things go south, say, a client had disconnected, we remove it from the map by calling `removeClient`, otherwise we proceed with spanning another goroutine, passing the stream down to the `readMessage` method, and waiting for another stream to come:
+If things go south, say, a client had disconnected, we remove it from the map by calling `removeClient`, otherwise we proceed with spawning another goroutine, passing the stream down to the `readMessage` method, and waiting for another stream to come:

 ```go
 func (s *server) removeClient(addr string) {